-For the caregiver, grooming the patient can be challenging.
+Hygiene and grooming can be major challenges for caregivers.
 Many patients resist bathing or taking a shower.
 Some patients find bathing confusing or frightening.
 Some spouses find that showering with their afflicted mate can solve the problem for a while.
 Establishing a daily and familiar routine can be helpful.

 Eating and Drinking

-Weight loss and the gradual inability to swallow are two major related problems in late-stage Alzheimer's and are associated with an increased risk of death.
-As Alzheimer’s progresses, patients may change their food preferences or find some kinds of foods more difficult to eat.
+Weight loss and the gradual inability to swallow are two major related problems in late-stage Alzheimer disease and are associated with an increased risk of death.
+As Alzheimer disease progresses, patients may change their food preferences or find some kinds of foods more difficult to eat.
 Try different foods and be sure to allow enough time for the patient to eat.
 Limit distractions around mealtimes.
 Because choking is a danger, you should learn how to administer the Heimlich maneuver.
 Dehydration can also become a problem.
-It is important to encourage fluid intake equal to 8 glasses of watalso er daily.
+It is important to encourage fluid intake equal to 8 glasses of water daily.
 Coffee and tea are mild diuretics that may deplete fluid.

-Patients at any stage of dementia -- including mild -- are at high risk for unsafe driving.
-Typical Alzheimer’s symptoms -- such as difficulty remembering and navigating locations, poor judgment, and slow decision making -- all pose dangers for driving.
+Patients at any stage of dementia, including mild, are at high risk for unsafe driving.
+Typical Alzheimer disease symptoms, such as difficulty remembering and navigating locations, poor judgment, and slow decision making, all pose dangers for driving.
 A history of recent citations, crashes, or aggressive or reckless driving are specific warning signs.
-As soon as Alzheimer's is diagnosed, the patient should be prevented from driving.
+As soon as Alzheimer disease is diagnosed, the patient should be prevented from driving.
 This includes hiding car keys.